2009 Green Bay Packers season

 The 2009 Green Bay Packers season was the team's 91st season overall and their 89th in the National Football League (NFL).
 The Packers finished with an 11–5 record but lost in the wild card round of the playoffs to the Arizona Cardinals by a score of 51–45.
 They scored a then franchise record 461 points (currently the fourth best behind the 2011, 2014, and 2020 teams) besting the 1996 Super Bowl team's 456.
 Charles Woodson was named Defensive Player of the Year for the season, leading the league with 9 interceptions.
 The defense ranked 1st in the league against the run.

 Offseason

 Aaron Rodgers handing the ball off to Ryan Grant in their December 27, 2009 game.

-2009 NFL draft

-After finishing the 2008 season with a 6–10 record, the Packers held the 9th selection in the 2009 NFL draft.
-With the pick they selected nose tackle B. J. Raji of Boston College.
-After selecting Raji, they then traded picks 2–41, 3–73 and 3–83 to the New England Patriots for picks 1–26 and 5–162.
-With pick 1–26, the Packers selected outside linebacker Clay Matthews of USC.
-After the rest of the first day of the draft had passed in which the Packers held no selections, the Packers started the second day of the draft by selecting guard T. J. Lang of Eastern Michigan with pick 4–109.
-In the following round the selected FB Quinn Johnson of LSU with pick 5–145 and OT Jamon Meredith of South Carolina with pick 5–162.
-In the sixth round they selected DE Jarius Wynn of Georgia with pick 6–182 and CB Brandon Underwood of Cincinnati with pick 6–187.
-With their final pick of the draft they selected LB Brad Jones of Colorado with pick 7–218.